box/box-python-sdk/README.rst

 Authorization
 -------------

-The Box API uses OAuth2 for auth.
+The Box API uses OAuth2 for authorization.
 The SDK makes it relatively painless to work with OAuth2 tokens.

-Server-to-Server Auth with JWT
+Server-to-Server Authorization with JWT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Python SDK supports your